TheOdinProject/curriculum/nodeJS/express/deployment.md

 Dynamic websites, on the other hand, are websites that can change content based on the user who is visiting them.
 X (formerly known as Twitter) is a good example; every user sees different content on their homepage feed based on who they follow.
 To build dynamic sites, you still need HTML, CSS and JS.
 But additionally, you need a server-side application and a database.

 This additional tech prohibits us from using GitHub Pages for hosting our NodeJS apps.
-GitHub pages cannot run NodeJS applications and doesn't have database services we can use.
+GitHub pages cannot run Node.js applications and doesn't have database services we can use.
+Similarly, host providers like Netlify and Vercel, which you may have used back in the React course, do not have the same capabilities to run our Node.js servers and databases.
+They're not the right tools for our back ends.

 Luckily, many hosting providers do offer everything we need.
 They range from the big and complex cloud providers like [AWS](https://aws.amazon.com/), [Google Cloud](https://cloud.google.com/) and [Microsoft Azure](https://azure.microsoft.com/) to the more beginner-friendly platform as a service (PaaS) providers like [Heroku](https://www.heroku.com/), [Railway](https://railway.app/), [Render](https://render.com/), and [Fly.io](https://fly.io/).
 We will be focusing on and utilizing these latter providers in this lesson.